 There are enough sources of financial support for adoption so that you can, in all likelihood, get your costs down to a manageable figure.

 Well, it varies!
 As a general rule, foster-care adoptions cost less than private or international adoptions.
 Learn the hidden costs and types of payments that are illegal.

 There’s no way around it — expanding your family is expensive.
 Can the federal adoption tax credit help?

-View the replay of a webinar with adoption attorneys Denise M. Bierly, Esq., and Bobbie L. Rabuck, Esq., to learn about the foster adoption process and adoption subsidies.
+View the replay of the webinar “Adoption Costs,” with Denise M. Bierly, Esq., and Sue Orban to learn about domestic, foster, and international adoption costs and funding strategies.